 - this article ATOS merge process.
 I’ve helped Unify merging in to the ATOS structure and group portfolio.
 ATOS doesn’t have an post-merge playbook like IBM’s bluewash process that fits for product companies, so there were quite some challenges of integrating a product company into a services dominated corporation.

-- visit here ATOS Scientific community.
+- my explanation ATOS Scientific community.
 The 130 most innovative, creative or simply clever people of the 100.000 ATOS employees are collected in the Scientific Community led by Hubert Tardieu.
 This group is also publishing the ATOS Journey though leadership reports.
 It was quite an honor to join this exclusive club about a year ago.
 A lot of great cooperation with Philipp Vannier, Paul Albada, Francisco Pinheiro, Thomas Bierhoff, and many others.

-- Co-Innovation and great partnership with many Unify & ATOS customers.
+- selsun shampoo buy Co-Innovation and great partnership with many Unify & ATOS customers.
 One of Unify’s and ATOS’ largest customers is obviously Siemens.
 The ATOS group and Siemens established a unique co-innovation approach and it was a pleasure to work with Norbert Gaus and Gerhard Fohringer from Siemens in the joint Innovation Committee.